How to Track Your Menstrual Cycle Accurately (Beginner’s Guide)

 Each month:

-Mark the day your period starts
+• Mark the day your period starts

-Even light bleeding counts as Day 1
+• Count even light bleeding as Day 1

-Step 2: Track Cycle Length Over Time
+Step 2: Track Your Cycle Length Over Time

-To Day 1 of the next period
+Day1 of one period to Day 1 of the next period.

 Do not assume a 28-day cycle.